-In chess there are six key pieces which are made of the sixteen pieces each player has on their side of the board.
-The game of chess requires a player to have patience and to really think about his moves unlike checkers which is played at a much faster pace.
-The rook piece is considered a very strong piece which has the ability to build walls like a castle.
-The rook piece can be used to help to protect a player’s king piece so that it is not attacked early their opponent.
+In chess, there are six key pieces which are made of the sixteen pieces each side of the chess board.
+The game of chess requires a player to have patience and to really think about his moves, unlike checkers which is played at a faster pace.
+The rook piece is considered a strong piece which has the ability to build walls like a castle.
+The rook piece can also be used to help to protect a player’s king piece so that it is not attacked by the opponent.

-The bishop piece attacks diagonally but the rook piece has to move either side to side or move up and down the chess board.
+The bishop attacks diagonally but the rook piece has to move either side to side or move up and down the chess board.
 The knight piece moves in a direction which makes a capital L by moving two spaces forward and then a space to the side.
-The pawn piece has the ability to move one space at a time and if a player successfully gotten to the opponent’s side it can be exchange for a stronger piece.
-The most powerful piece in the game of chess is the queen piece which can move in the directions like the bishop and the rook.
-However, the most important chess piece in the game is the king piece which a player must protect and not lose because if he does he will lose the game.
+The pawn piece has the ability to move one space at a time and if a player successfully moves the pawn to the opponent’s side it can be exchanged for a stronger piece.
+The most powerful piece in the game of chess is the queen piece which can move in the directions like the bishop, the rook, and the other pieces.
+However, the most important chess piece in the game is the king piece which a player must protect and not lose because if he does the game will be over.

-In chess a player must prevent his king from being put into check by his opponent.
-If his piece is placed into check he will risk it being captured by the other player if he is not able to avoid being checkmated.
-To avoid from being checkmated by his opponent a player must be able to do one of the three things to continue the game.
-The first thing that the player must do is to move his king out of the away or out of harm’s way.
+In chess, a player must prevent his king from being put into check by his opponent.
+If his piece is placed into check he will risk it being captured by the other player and the king will be checkmated.
+To avoid being checkmated by his opponent a player must be able to do one of the three things to continue the game.
+The first thing that the player must do is to move his king out of the way of harm’s way.
 The second thing that a player must do is block his opponent by building a wall to protect his king.
 A final move that a player could make is to capture the piece that is threatening his king.
 Like the chess player who plays the game of chess, as men we must know the three ways we can avoid from being checkmated.
 If a player loses king, he will lose the game.
-The king piece represents us as men and we can lose our dreams, our families and possibly our life.
+The king piece represents us as men and we can lose our dreams, our families and possibly our lives.
 However, the Lord always has a way of escape for us and will show us how to protect ourselves as the king.